wolfeng-db/wolfys_essentials/README.md

     - removed rejuvenation potions
 - Embergem upgrades (edits from rt gameplay)
     - Removed the recipe for SKULLS AND RARE GEMS
-- Personal changes:
-    - Increased magic find bonus in golden chests and number of gold coins dropped.

 ### GEAR AND SPELLS
 - Extra Endgame Content